tamzi/ReadMe-MasterTemplates/android/android.md

 #### ProTip
 - If installing the various apks from the apk folders using option b; to instal a later version, uninstal the lastest version first.

+### To Do List

+Add the various things that you are working on.

+- [ ] Adding bounce animations to the home screen
+- [x] Creating a gallery
+- [x] Updating the App to gradle 4.0
+- [x] Praying that this thing works
+- [ ] Adding various potatoes to be eaten in the couch
+- [ ] Building a castle in the air
+- [ ] Listening to new musci from my favourite artist

 #### CONTRIBUTING